Emmy-github-webdev/ruby-guide/ruby-interview questions/ruby.md

   ```

   - **mixins:** are modules that we include in classes where they are needed.
 One characteristic of Ruby is that it implements the single inheritance mechanism, which means that a class can only inherit from one other class.
 But this is doable by using the mixins.

+9. What is the difference between a **class** and a **module**
+  - Ans: Modules are collections of methods and constants.
+They cannot generate instances.
+Classes may generate instances (objects), and have per-instance state (instance variables)